tobiasrausch/nRex/README.md

 nRex
 ====

 nRex is a somatic single-nucleotide variant calling meta-method.
+It uses mpileup, freebayes and optionally GATK.
 If you can improve the current workflow please let me know.
-Just copy and paste, modify or further develop it as you like.

 Installing nRex
 ---------------